 - Humana – Very large store, also with branded clothing and with several locations in Hamburg

-There are certainly lots of really cool ice cream parlors in Hamburg.
-But I personally think Eiskantine is the best.
-There are always new flavors here that you don’t often find anywhere else.
-I always find the varieties made with milk the best here.
-But there are also fruity varieties.
+There are certainly many really cool ice cream parlors in Hamburg.
+But personally, I think the Eiskantine is one of the best.
+They regularly come up with new flavors that you don’t find often anywhere else.
+I think the milk flavors are always the best here.
+But they also have fruity flavors.

-The Wilhelmsburger Eisdealer in Wilhelmsburg is also one of my favorites.
-They serve fresh, homemade ice cream every day with lots of really cool flavors.
+The Wilhelmsburger Eisdealer in Wilhelmsburg district is also one of my favorites.
+They make their ice cream fresh every day, with a huge range of cool flavors.
+Just thinking about the Greek yogurt ice cream with rhubarb makes my mouth water.

 Die Halle in Hamburg’s Oberhafen district is one of the meeting places for the Hamburg parkour scene.
 A 600 m² parkour park has been set up here with a pole frame, foampit, airtrack, fitness area and course room.